ALF (character): Performance

 To perform the titular alien on the ALF sitcom, Paul Fusco inserted his left hand into the head of the ALF puppet to perform the character's mouth, leaving his right hand to serve as ALF's right arm.
-Underneath the trap doors and holes on the set floor, Fusco would be assisted by a second puppeteer, Lisa Buckley, who was responsible for controlling the character's left hand.
-From off-screen, a third puppeteer, Bob Fappiano, would operate his eyes and other facial features via remote control.
+Underneath trapdoors and holes on the set floor, Fusco would be assisted by a second puppeteer, Lisa Buckley, who was responsible for controlling the character's left hand.
+From off-screen, a third puppeteer, Bob Fappiano, would operate the character's eyes and other facial features via remote control.
 In recent years, Paul Fusco's wife, Linda Fusco, has regularly operated ALF's left hand.

-When creating ALF's voice, Fusco initially took inspiration from that of Rowlf the Dog, a Muppet character performed by his creator, Jim Henson.
-Rowlf's gruff voice, though, ended up straining Fusco's vocal cords, which led him to invent a new voice that was much lighter, until it evolved into ALF's voice as it is known today.
-However, in early episodes of the series, ALF speaks with a voice reminiscent of the earlier, Rowlf-esque voice.
+When creating ALF's voice, Fusco initially took inspiration from that of Rowlf the Dog, a Muppet character performed by Jim Henson.
+Rowlf's gruff voice ended up straining Fusco's vocal cords, which led him to invent a new voice that was much lighter, evolving into ALF's voice as it is known today.
+In early episodes of the series, ALF speaks with a voice reminiscent of the earlier, Rowlf-esque voice.

-During the first season of ALF, whenever the character had to be seen in full-bodied shots, Hungarian actor Michu Meszaros would don a life-sized ALF costume.
-However, Meszaros' services became too costly, and the regular ALF puppet would be used for all of his scenes on the show.
+During the first season of ALF, whenever the character had to be seen in full-body shots, Hungarian actor Michu Meszaros would don a life-sized ALF costume.
+However, Meszaros's services became too costly, and the regular ALF puppet would be used for all of his scenes on the show.